bmake/gitSparql/README.md

 # gitSparql

-Update data in SPARQL-Endpoint with Webhook.
+Update data in SPARQL-Endpoint based on data storded in a github repository.

 ## How to use